serverless-components/tencent-express/README.md

 $ touch serverless.yml
 ```

-Set Tencent credentials in the `.env` file.
+Add the access keys of a [Tencent CAM Role](https://console.cloud.tencent.com/cam/capi) with `AdministratorAccess` in the `.env` file, using this format:

 ```
 # .env